pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

      \frac{\partial y}{\partial x} = pa(ax + b)^{p-1}

-   Power layer is implemented separately instead of as an Element-wise layer for better performance because there are some many special cases of Power layer that could be computed more efficiently.
+   Power layer is implemented separately instead of as an Element-wise layer for better performance because there are some special cases of the Power layer that can be computed more efficiently.

    .. attribute:: power